I’m sharing all the details on how we installed a gurgler water fountain outdoors.

 - Back Yard Renovation Reveal with Artificial Grass

 Remember when I shared all my European style water fountains?
 I love the style of them but they were just too big for this area so we went with a gurgler fountain.
-It’s a basalt rock drilled for water fountain tubing.
-We bought it already drilled from a landscape supply place and got to pick exactly what basalt rock we wanted.
+It’s a show stopping basalt rock drilled for water fountain tubing.
+We bought it already drilled from a landscape supply place and got to pick exactly what basalt rock design we wanted.

-It makes such a lovely sound and we can’t imagine not having a water feature now!
+It makes such a calm lovely sound and we can’t imagine not having a water feature now!
 We want to add a fountain to all our future homes.

 Let me show you how we installed it.